bojand/fsto-2018-grpc/slides.md

 ???

 - Like everything technical... it depends.
 - It depends on your needs and requirements and context.
-Do your own evaluation and research on making any technical choices.
+It's important to do your own evaluation and research and really determine what compromises you're OK with for what benefits when making any kind of decision on technical choices.
-- I believe gRPC is a pretty good option for an RPC mechanism.
+- I believe gRPC is a pretty good option for an RPC mechanism, at least for inter-service communication in microservices architecture.

 ---